dpi-tta-slides/sdf-overview/PITCHME.md

 ---

+- Landed my first software engineering job at Mi-Jack in Homewood, IL
 - My experience as a Software Engineer at Nerdery sharpened my technical expertise
 - Founded successful platforms such as https://popping.live and https://receipt-ai.com.

 ---

-# Team
+# Technical Team

 - Darryl
 - Dustin
 - Jazmine
 - John
 - Robert
+- Ximena

 ---
 # How the course will work
 - Learning how to program from lectures is really hard.
-- So many things to juggle — watching me, typing along, taking notes.
+- So many things to juggle:
+    — watching me
+    - typing along
+    - taking notes
+    - etc.
 - Super easy to fall behind if you get stuck on something.

+---
+# How the course will work
-- Instead, we'll be using a partially "flipped" format.
-Instead of lectures, you'll have videos that you can pause, speed up, skip back, search, and reference whenever you want.
+- We'll be using a "flipped" format.
+- Instead of lectures, you'll have videos that you can pause, speed up, skip back, search, and reference whenever you want.
 - During our class meetings, we'll do activities together to practice and reinforce what you learned from the videos and readings.

+---
+# Schedule
 - M/W/F afternoons — "class meetings".
-All the rest of the time (M/W/F mornings, T/Th) is "lab" (with the exception of other seminars and guest lectures).
+- All the rest of the time (M/W/F mornings, T/Th) - "lab"
+    - (with the exception of other seminars and guest lectures).
-- There will be exceptions to this schedule, but that's the general plan.
+- There will be exceptions, but that's the general plan.

 ---
-# How the course will work
+# Canvas
 - Canvas is our home base.
 - I recommend always clicking "Modules"
 - Try to complete all required assignments by the due date

 ---

-# How the course will work
+# Getting started
 - You should start your first modules: **Getting Started** and **Transitioning to Rails**
 - During lab time, the teaching assistants and instructors will be available for questions.
 - Please walk over and ask us lots of questions as you're working through the videos, readings, and projects.

 ---

-# How the course will work
+# What if I finish?
 - If you finish the required assignments, you should:
   - Try doing assignments again if you're feeling shaky.
 It should be easier the second time.
 Take notes on what's still confusing so we can discuss it during class.
   - Try the optional assignments to extend your learning if you're feeling very good about the required assignments.